seanslma/maki/Data/Caching/Redis/Command.md

 ## info command
 `INFO` command can offer a wide range of information about the current status of a Redis server:
-- memory used,
+- cpu, memory used,
-- number of connected clients,
+- server/clients, such has number of connected clients,
-- number of keys in each database,
-- number of commands executed since the last snapshot, and so on
+- stats, number of keys in each database, number of commands executed since the last snapshot, and so on
-- `aof_pending_bio_fsync`: is 0 if all data that the server knows about has been written to disk
+- persistence, such as `aof_pending_bio_fsync`: is 0 if all data that the server knows about has been written to disk